zanix/home-assistant-config/README.md

 ### [WLED](https://www.home-assistant.io/integrations/wled)

-WLED is a fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102, and similar) LED's
+WLED is a fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102, and similar) LED's.

 ### [Workday](https://www.home-assistant.io/integrations/workday)

-The workday binary sensor indicates whether the current day is a workday or not
+The workday binary sensor indicates whether the current day is a workday or not.

 ### [Z-Wave JS](https://www.home-assistant.io/integrations/zwave_js)

 The Z-Wave integration allows you to control a Z-Wave network via the [Z-Wave JS UI](https://zwave-js.github.io/zwave-js-ui) driver.
-This is the recommended Z-Wave integration for Home Assistant
+This is the recommended Z-Wave integration for Home Assistant.

 ---